nreyesb/libraries/modules/storage/storage-driver-local/README.md

 ##### Configuration

-The library doesn't require any specific configuration to use it.
+The library requires the followig configuration:

+**Runtime**

+- The root folder needs to exists, the artifact doesn't create it.
+- The artifact requiries permissions over the root to perform read and write operations.

 ##### Example